-For example, a written comment for a security publication on a breach resulting from a system vulnerability would represent a great opportunity to utilise the expertise of a technical spokesperson.
+For example, a written comment for a security publication on a breach resulting from a system vulnerability would represent a great opportunity to utilize the expertise of a technical spokesperson.
 Not only is the head of research, for instance, more credible than the CEO in this scenario, but they’d also be capable of providing more specific insight into the issue.

 On the other hand, if a tech publication is looking for a perspective on the human issues at the heart of the cyber-security industry, or insight into the broader direction of the business, then the CEO is the obvious choice.

 It’s also important to consider the abilities and qualities of your spokespeople.
 For example, is the spokesperson comfortable in front of the camera or microphone?
 If not, might they be better suited to authoring a comment or article?
 Is the spokesperson’s passion for the product likely to cause problems in a situation that calls for a measured response?
 Is the spokesperson likely to get caught up in the technical detail?

 Taking the time to think about questions such as these and ensure you use the right person for each specific situation can spell the difference between success and mediocrity.